brendan-pichler/fake-store-web-app/README.md

 ## About this application

 This application uses React with TypeScript.
-TypeScript is a must have and is incredibly useful for software maintainability and also works to self document code.
+TypeScript is a must have and is incredibly useful for teams and software maintainability.
+It also works to self document code.

 This application uses [Redux Saga](https://redux-saga.js.org/) to manage application state and calls to the fake store api.
 This makes it easy to share state around the application and handle errors.
 Folder structure for Redux has been designed to group actions, reducers, and state with their components, in this way, each module is self contained.